Why Agents

 Run limits

 Agents have daily and weekly run limits to prevent runaway usage.
-Defaults are set at the workspace level in Settings → Workspace and apply to all agents.
+Defaults are set at the workspace level in Settings → General and apply to all agents.
 To override limits for a specific model within an agent, open the agent’s detail page and configure per-model run limits.
 Each override sets a separate daily and weekly cap for that model (the weekly cap must be greater than or equal to the daily cap).
 When an agent reaches its limit, new runs are rejected until the window resets.Budget alerts

 When Slack is connected, the agent owner receives a DM when an agent crosses 75%, 90%, or 100% of its daily or weekly run limit.
 Budget alerts are enabled by default and can be toggled per-agent in the agent detail page under Budget alerts.LLM providers

 Agents need at least one LLM provider configured to run.
-Admins manage providers in Settings → Workspace.| Provider | How to enable | Models |
+Admins manage providers in Settings → General.| Provider | How to enable | Models |

 |---|---|---|

-| Anthropic | Add your Anthropic API key | Claude Opus 4.7, Claude Opus 4.6, Claude Sonnet 4.6, Claude Opus 4.5 |
+| Anthropic | Add your Anthropic API key | Claude Opus 4.8, Claude Opus 4.7, Claude Opus 4.6, Claude Sonnet 4.6, Claude Opus 4.5 |

-| OpenAI | Add your OpenAI API key | GPT-5.4, GPT-5.4 Mini |
+| OpenAI | Add your OpenAI API key | GPT-5.5, GPT-5.4, GPT-5.4 Mini |

 | OpenAI-compatible gateway | Set a gateway URL + API key + model list | Any models the gateway exposes (e.g. OpenRouter) |